 the other end of the pencil

-A scenographer--designing scenery, lighting, and costumes--Rob is also an associate professor of Design & Production at Wake Forest University.
-He has designed for Syracuse Opera, Boston Playwrights' Theatre, Triad Stage, Florida Studio Theatre, the Fletcher Opera Institute, New Theatre, Mosaic Theatre, NC Shakespeare Festival, and served as Art Director for the film China.
+A scenographer--designing scenery, lighting, and costumes--Rob is also a professor of Design & Production at Wake Forest University.
+He has designed for Syracuse Opera, Boston Playwrights' Theatre, Triad Stage, Florida Studio Theatre, New Theatre (Miami), Mosaic Theatre, Festival Stage, NC Shakespeare Festival, and served as Art Director for the film China.
 A fan of working on new plays, Rob has designed for premieres with such playwrights as Jeff Baron, Catherine Bush, John Strand, Melinda Lopez, Vanessa Garcia, and Shirley Lauro.
-His work has been seen on a national tour of Turkey and exhibited in Seoul, Toronto, Prague, Los Angeles, North Carolina, and Virginia.
-He serves on the Scene Design Commission and International Committee for USITT and is the US delegate to OISTAT for the Performance Design Commission.
-He also serves as Co-Head of OISTAT's Space Design Sub-Commission.
+His work has been seen on a national tour of Turkey and exhibited in Prague (2019 Prague Quadrennial), Calgary (2022 World Stage Design), Toronto, Seoul, Los Angeles, North Carolina, and Virginia.
+He serves on the Scene Design Commission and International Committee for USITT and is the US delegate to OISTAT for the Performance Design Commission, for which he also served as Chair.
+Rob also co-founded OISTAT's Space Design Sub-Commission with Fiona Watt (UK).
 Rob holds an MFA (Scenic & Costume Design) from the North Carolina School of the Arts.